-Nachni flour is rich in Vitamin B1 (Thiamine) which helps in RBC production and forms ATP which body uses for energy.
+Nachni flour is a good source of Vitamin B1 (Thiamine) which helps in RBC production and forms ATP which body uses for energy.

-Being rich in Vitamin B3 (Niacin), enbles healthy skin formation and preventing wrinkles and skin diseases.
+Being rich in Vitamin B3 (Niacin), enables healthy skin formation and preventing wrinkles and skin diseases (8).

 Nutritional Information for 1 cup Ragi Flour